VictoriaMetrics/VictoriaMetrics/docs/vmrestore.md

      Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
-     Prefix for environment variables if -envflag.enable is set -fs.disableMmap
+     Prefix for environment variables if -envflag.enable is set -eula
+     By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
+  -flagsAuthKey string
+     Auth key for /flags endpoint.
+It must be passed via authKey query arg.
+It overrides httpAuth.* settings -fs.disableMmap
      Whether to use pread() instead of mmap() for reading data files.
 By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -http.connTimeout duration